andypiper/theindiebeat-gnome-ext/ideas.md

   - may want a preference for configuring this
 - settings
 - translation setup / submit to Crowdin
-- use /status endpoint to check TIBR status
+- use /status endpoint to check TIBR online status
+- libre.fm scrobbling

+`MUTTER_DEBUG_DUMMY_MODE_SPECS="1600x900@60.0" dbus-run-session -- gnome-shell --nested --wayland`